openstack-archive/sahara/doc/source/userdoc/ambari_plugin.rst

 High Availability for HDFS and YARN
 -----------------------------------
 High Availability (Using the Quorum Journal Manager) can be deployed automatically with the Ambari plugin.
-You can deploy High Avaliable cluster through UI by selecting ``NameNode HA`` and/or ``ResourceManager HA`` options in general configs of cluster template.
+You can deploy High Available cluster through UI by selecting ``NameNode HA`` and/or ``ResourceManager HA`` options in general configs of cluster template.